albar965/littlenavmap-manual/en/OPTIONS.md

 change the URLs.

-The test buttons for the online weather services can also be used to find out if _Little Navmap_ can connect to internet.
+The test buttons for the online weather services can also be used to find out if _Little Navmap_ can connect to Internet.
 Adapt you firewall settings if these fail.

 ### Scenery Library Database {#scenery-library-database}